-- Be aware of and implement the Baltic Apprenticeships policy on Safeguarding Young People and Adults at Risk. - Promote a safeguarding ethos; provide a secure and supportive environment for all learners. - If they work with young people or adults at risk undertake staff development appropriate to their role. - In accordance with Keeping Children Safe in Education (2020) "Safeguarding and promoting the welfare of young people is everyone's responsibility.
+- Be aware of and implement the Baltic Apprenticeships policy and procedures on Safeguarding Young People and Adults at Risk. - Read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education. - Promote a safeguarding ethos; provide a secure and supportive environment for all learners. - If they work with young people or adults at risk undertake staff development appropriate to their role. - In accordance with Keeping Children Safe in Education (2021) "Safeguarding and promoting the welfare of young people is everyone's responsibility.
 Everyone who comes into contact with young people and their families and carers has a role to play in safeguarding young people.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means they should consider, at all times, what is in the best interests of the young person". - All staff should be prepared to identify young people who may benefit from early help.